THE GREAT MATHS HOAX

 The time spent on maths squeezes out some of the important life-skills that children need to learn - before they get a job, get married, have children, get divorced, become lonely, get the sack and end up broke and on Prozac.

-What you won't learn in maths classes is something useful like accountancy, book keeping, how to read a balance sheet, how to successfully run a share portfolio or make money on the stock market, how to become a financial success at the race track or the casino and why you need to avoid poker machines and lottery tickets.
+What you won't learn in maths classes is something useful like accountancy, book keeping, how to use a spreadsheet or data base, how to read a balance sheet, how to successfully manage a share portfolio or make money on the stock market, how to become a financial success at the race track or the casino and why you need to avoid poker machines and lottery tickets.

-Looking back on it I'd say cards would have to be a very useful addition to any numeracy program along with mental and sodoku.
+Looking back on it I'd say teaching card games would be a very useful addition to any numeracy program along with mental and sodoku.
 Any course that prides itself on stimulating mental thought processing and logical thinking would be deficient if it didn't include chess.

 Every school student needs to ask themselves a few of questions; 'Do I need to learn this stuff?'
 Will I ever use this stuff?'
 How could I be better occupying myself right now if I wasn't sitting here being force-fed this crap?'
 If I need it, can I catch it up later on?